 Several of the architectural principles defined in section 5 of this document pertain to technology, like Common Use Software, Technology Independence and Interoperability.
 In order to satisfy these principles, development of PDS 2010 will utilize certain technologies and standards where appropriate to facilitate interfaces and reduce software development effort.
-The following diagram details several technologies, related standards and their application within the layers of the system:
+The design phase will detail the actual options utilized in development.